Liversage/ProtoNuGet/README.md

 This project demonstrates how it's possible to share `.proto` files for a gRPC API between two .NET projects using a NuGet package.
 This was inspired by a comment on GitHub issue [Enable referencing proto files in NuGet packages](https://github.com/grpc/grpc-dotnet/issues/183#issuecomment-513055273).

-Unfortunately, several source files will appear as if they have syntax errors when viewed in both Visual Studio 2022 and Visual Studio Code (using OmniSharp).
-As the code compiles this must be a bug in the tooling and I have [provided feedback to Visual Studio](https://developercommunity.visualstudio.com/t/IntelliSense-reports-false-compile-error/1468739) about this.
+This version fixes the problem where several source files would appear as if they had syntax errors when viewed in both Visual Studio 2022 and Visual Studio Code (using OmniSharp).
+As the code compiled this must be a bug in the tooling but [the feedback](https://developercommunity.visualstudio.com/t/IntelliSense-reports-false-compile-error/1468739) I have provided haven't gotten any attention.

 I based my project of the [Tutorial: Create a gRPC client and server in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/tutorials/grpc/grpc-start).
 A local `NuGet.Config` file is used to be able to test the NuGet package.